UtrechtUniversity/yoda/docs/design/metadata-form.md

 - Determining validity of the metadata form data dependent on the category a datapackage belongs to
 - Saving the metadata to a file in XML format within the datapackage (called yoda-metadata.xml) The file that can be edited via web disk as well by users with sufficient permissions
-- When data is saved correctly add the metadata to iCat system as AVU’s to the corresponding datapackage information as well.
+- When data is saved correctly add the metadata to iCAT system as AVU’s to the corresponding datapackage information as well.
 This so these metadata entries can be searched by users
 - Offering possibilities to, after correctly/successfully validating a metadata set, the result can be used for further actions.
 Like the ability
   - to bring a datapackage / metadata to the vault from within the dynamic storage environment
   - to save several metadata files, with unique names, within the vault
 - readonly view on metadata for a datapackage

 *REACT FORM*
-Within YoDa, REACT is the center for metadata form handling.
-It gives the development team more flexibilty in extending form possibilities.
+Within Yoda, REACT is the center for metadata form handling.
+It gives the development team more flexibility in extending form possibilities.

 REACT relies on JSON data and JSON validation schema’s.
-Within YoDa metadata is kept in XML (filename is yoda-metadata.xml).
+Within Yoda metadata is kept in XML (filename is yoda-metadata.xml).
 That is why internally transformations will have to take place from JSON to XML and vice versa.

 Data validation (when submitting metadata for the vault) will still take place based on XSD’s.

 **Yoda metadata is still saved in XML and as such available/accessible for the enduser.**

-# Integral part of Yoda
+## Integral part of Yoda

-## React-form
+### React-form
-In essence React-form is a fully configurarable form handler that is based on javascript and JSON schema.
+In essence React-form is a fully configurable form handler that is based on javascript and JSON schema.
 Fields can be configured using javascript classes.
-The form can be fully integrated in an application like for instance YoDa.
+The form can be fully integrated in an application like for instance Yoda.

 - Data can be exported (posted) to the application's backend
 - Data can be imported into the form and presented in the form's fields

-## YoDa integration
+## Yoda integration

 ### Import yoda-metadata.xml and presentation in the form
-YoDa-backend serves the frontend in creating a page holding the react form as a fully integrated part of YoDa.
+Yoda-backend serves the frontend in creating a page holding the react form as a fully integrated part of Yoda.
 metadata.JSON holds the full definition of the form and is used for validation purposes as well.
 yoda-metadata.xml, the file that holds previously saved metadata, is transformed in terms of the metadata.JSON so the form can present the data.